amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 ## 3. Polynomial Fitting and MPC Preprocessing

-The x and y coordinates received from the simulator were in the map space.
+The x and y coordinates received from (the planner in) the simulator were in the map space.
 They were converted to vehicle space.
 Once the coordinates were in the vehicle space, a 3rd degree (cubic) polynomial was used to fit the waypoints data.
 This polynomial is then used to describe the reference trajectory at each time step over the horizon when performing the optimization.
-The waypoints were not preprocessed, instead, a polynomial curve is fitted in real time for best performance and robustness.
+The waypoints were not preprocessed; instead, a polynomial curve is fitted in real time for best performance and robustness.

 ## 4. Dealing with latency

 The simulator has been setup to have a latency of 100ms.
 This means that the actuator inputs sent to the simulator execute with a delay of 100ms.
 I found that the best approach to dealing with latency is to explicitely account for it in the MPC model.
 I incorporated latency in the MPC state before passing it to the solver.
 As a result the solution from the solver - steering and throttle better account for the current state of the vehicle.
 Also I found that having dt > latency ensured smooth motion in the simulator.

-The controller is designed to work well with a latency of 100ms in the actuation commands.
+So the controller is designed to work well with a latency of 100ms in the actuation commands.
 MPC controllers are generally much better in handling latency due to the following two reasons:

 	a.
 The initial state used by the MPC solver is generated by predicting the measured state forward in time (latency time) using the kinematic model of the vehicle and asssuming the previous set of actuations hold over the latency period.